bchtrue/Commercium-Masternode-Setup/README.md

 Run new wallet release and wait until all block will be resynced.
 At QT Windows wallet check the tap "commerciumd" and wait until "Downloading blocks" will be 100% done.
 If you run `-reindex` at command line shell then close your `cmd` shell and run QT wallet.

 #### 4. At this step we will send your CMM masternode coins to some new collateral address (you'll receive masternode reward to this address).

 Create new `t-Addr`.
 You can do this at "Receive" tab.
 Then send coins to this address from "send" tab.

-Transfer **exactly** 100000 CMM to this address.
+Transfer _exactly_ 100000 CMM to this address.

-**WARNING:** save new private key for this new address and make `wallet.dat` backup!
+**WARNING:** save new private key for this new address and make `wallet.dat` backup now!

 #### 5. Then need to edit masternode config file to setup masternode: